cdani96/legit2/README.md

 # legit

-legit is a command line application that allows you to automagically generate a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
+legit2 is a command line application that allows you to automagically generate a LICENSE file for the current working directory that you are in or a license header for a file where applicable.

 ### Installation

 ```
-npm install --global @captainsafia/legit
+npm install --global @cdani96/legit2
 ```

 ### Usage

 ```
-  Usage: legit [options] [command]
+  Usage: legit2 [options] [command]

   Commands: